In Memory of John Fisher

 • No upcoming work parties, check back later

-GHTC and other community organizations have been working for over 20 years to create a safe intuitive trailway from the Kissing Bridge Trailway Trailhead at Silver Creek to downtown Guelph.
+G2G GHTC and other community organizations have been working for over 20 years to create a safe intuitive trailway from the Kissing Bridge Trailhead at Silver Creek Parkway to downtown Guelph.
+MORE/LESS

-The 2024-2027 City multi year budget did not include any funding to complete the trail.
-The Guelph Trail Users Coalition felt that a redesignation of the trail from “city building” which relied on the city to plan, fund and install the trail would have a greater likelihood of completion if it was reclassified as a “community led ,city supported” trail installation.
-At the council meeting that was reserved for public delegations regarding the budget John Fisher President of the Guelph Hiking Trail Club pitched the proposal which would add a revenue generating asset at no cost to the taxpayer.
+The 2024-2027 City multi year budget did not include any funding to complete the #1 Trails Master Plan priority.
+At the council meeting that was reserved for public delegations regarding the budget, John Fisher, President of the Guelph Hiking Trail Club pitched the proposal that a redesignation of the project from “city building”, which relied on the city to plan, fund and install the trail would have a greater likelihood of completion if it was reclassified as a “community led ,city supported” trail installation. which would add a revenue generating asset at no cost to the taxpayer.

 Guelph's 2024-2027 Multi-Year Budget